tamarin-prover/tamarin-prover.github.io/editors.md

 ---

 Tamarin is supported through plugins, extensions, and syntax definitions for several editors.
-Below you can find extensions for Visual Studio Code, VIM, Emacs, [Sublime Text 3](#sublime-text-3), Notepad++, and Atom.
+Below you can find extensions for Visual Studio Code, VIM, Emacs, Sublime Text 3, Notepad++, and Atom.

-The source code of some of these extensions can be found Uunder the [etc](https://github.com/tamarin-prover/tamarin-prover/tree/develop/etc) folder contained in the Tamarin Prover project.
+The source code of some of these extensions can be found in the [`etc/`](https://github.com/tamarin-prover/tamarin-prover/tree/develop/etc) folder of Tamarin's source code repository.

 ## VSCode